The Sonderbund War that brought Peace

 Background

+The Constitution of the new Confederation of 1815 restored the ancien régime in most cantons.
 The sinecure was the revision of the Constitution of 11 cantons in 1830/1831, the so-called Regeneration.
 Impressed by the French and German revolutions in 1830/1831, 11 cantons introduced a liberal Constitution, including universal suffrage for male citizens (with some restrictions).

-This liberal Constitution in these cantons focused mainly on the trias politica, liberalisation of economy and trade, universal suffrage (for men), equality before the law (although not for women and Jews yet) and other fundamental freedoms and democratisation.
+This liberal Constitution in these cantons focused mainly on the trias politica, liberalisation of the economy and trade, universal suffrage (for men), equality before the law (although not yet for women and Jews), and other fundamental freedoms and democratisation.

 Religious motives did not play a decisive role at this moment.

-After 1831, however, religious conflicts increased, and from 1841 onwards, the situation escalated.
-The dissolution of monasteries in the Protestant and Catholic canton of Aargau and the role of the Church and Jesuits in the Catholic canton of Lucerne were the immediate cause.
+Religious conflicts increased after 1831, and from 1841 onwards, the situation escalated.
+The dissolution of monasteries in the Protestant and Catholic canton of Aargau, and the role of the Church and Jesuits in the Catholic canton of Lucerne, were the immediate causes.

-The distribution of catholic and reformed religions (1850).
+The distribution of catholic and Reformed religions (1850).
 National Museum Zurich

 The Sonderbund.
 Map: Marco Zanoli/Wikipedia